zuppler/terraform-hcloud-kubernetes/README.md

 Talos supports two node discovery mechanisms:

-- **SideroLabs Discovery Service** (default): A public, external registry that functions even when Kubernetes is unavailable.
+- **Sidero Labs Discovery Service** (default): A public, external registry that functions even when Kubernetes is unavailable.
 - **Kubernetes Registry**: Uses Kubernetes Node metadata stored in etcd.

 > :warning: **Important:** As of Kubernetes **v1.32**, the Kubernetes registry is **no longer compatible by default** due to the `AuthorizeNodeWithSelectors` feature gate, which restricts access to Node metadata.